 Sandbox Management

 Sandboxes are isolated development environments managed by Daytona.
 This guide covers how to create, manage, and remove Sandboxes using the SDK.
+By default, Sandboxes auto-stop after 15 minutes of inactivity and use 1 vCPU, 1GB RAM, and 3GiB disk.

 Creating Sandboxes

-By default, the sandboxes auto-stop after 15 minutes
+By default, the Sandboxes auto-stop after 15 minutes

 of inactivity in order to save resources but the timeout can be increased.